Air purifier can remove dust mites in the air.

 There are 20 million people in the United States suffering from allergies or asthma.
 However, every person has a different tolerance level against dust mites.
-Some might be only allergic to one of the factors like protein substances, debris, or feces.
+Some might be only allergic to factors like protein substances, debris, or feces.
 Because dust mites are very tiny at 0.010–0.012 in (0.25–0.3 mm), we might be inhaling or digested to all kinds of irritants without knowing which one.
 Children are more prone to dust mite allergy to the developing immune system.
-A person that is frequently exposed to dust mites will likely develop the allergy at a later stage.
+A person who is frequently exposed to dust mites will likely develop the allergy later.
 Take note if you are experiencing one of the symptoms below.

 - Runny nose/ sinus